In order to create a high-converting landing page that brings in leads and more business, a number of components must be in alignment.

 Here are some key components that I have found work well on landing pages.

 A simple call to action with an effective message can be the difference between your landing page being a success or failing miserably.
 Try out different text on your CTA.
 Here are some examples that you may want to test:

 - Yes I Want My Free eBook

-As you can see from this short list, the possibilities are almost endless.
+As you can see from this shortlist, the possibilities are almost endless.
 What’s important is that you create a great CTA that is just right for the product or service you are promoting.

 Make sure the form is ‘above the fold’ on the desktop view.
 In these days of multiple device views, there is still some credence going to the form being visible right away on desktop view.

 Keep copy short and to the point.
 Your landing page should only have one action for the user to complete.
 Tell them what to do, preferably right next to your form, above the fold.
 Just a few words can make all the difference.
-Keep in mind what your target audience are after
+Keep in mind what your target audience is after

 Your hero image should be striking and instantly recognisable.
 If you are providing an e-Book download, it can help to show an illustration of how the e-book or brochure may look in real life.
 Show a visual representation of what the user will receive when they submit their details and access the download.
 Do this by generating a mock-up image of your download.
 Envato Events provides a free 7-day trial which will allow you to download mock-ups of downloadable PDFs.
 This can really bring your download to life.

 Experiment with different types of mock-ups.
 Maybe a representation of an actual booklet will work for you.
 Or perhaps a visual of a person reading your booklet on a tablet or laptop will cover better for you.
 There’s only one way to find out and that’s what leads to the next essential component required to build your high-converting landing page.

 In order to succeed and build your successful landing page, testing components of your page is essential.
 Luckily Google provides a free piece of nifty software called Google Optimize.